githubtraining/github-pages/responses/08r_incorrect-front-matter.md

 ## Checking your front matter

-Front matter is tricky at first!
-Let's take a look at how you did:
+It looks like there may be some errors in your front matter.
+Take a look at your front matter and make sure the following is true:

 - [{{ dashes }}] You used dashes on the first and final line
 - [{{ title }}] You added a page title surrounded in quotes
 - [{{ date }}] You added a date using the correct format

-Remember, your yaml front matter should be at the top of your blog post and it should look something like this:
+The YAML front matter should be at the top of your blog post file and should look something like this:

 ```yaml
 ---